kinghuthman/budgetApp/README.md

 ---

 Strings and numbers can have methods even if they are orginally primitive data types.
 Javascript automatically converts primitive numbers/strings to objects in order to use their methods?

+---

+---

+DATE OBJECT CONSTRUCTOR

+---

+Date Constructor has many methods within it's protototype that grants access to properties/elements of the Date